 Investors are optimists — seeing the glass as half-full — when it comes to US corporate earnings for 2020 and 2021.
-Yes, a drop of at least 40% is expected in S&P 500 earnings for the 2nd quarter of 2020, with revenue down around 10% (vs. same quarter last year).
+Yes, a drop of nearly 40% is expected in S&P 500 earnings for the 2nd quarter of 2020, with revenue down around 10% (vs. same quarter last year).
 But these really bad results are supposed to be rock bottom.
 From here on, steady improvement in US corporate profits is expected for the rest of the year and into next.
 Hence stocks could theoretically avoid a downturn based on ongoing monetary and fiscal stimulus until a Covid-19 vaccine fights off the pandemic.

 However, lots can happen between now and then.
 LNWM CIO Gino Perrina points out in our Q3 2020 Economic Outlook: